Integral Molten Salt Reactor: Cooling

+Heat continuously dissipates from the Core-unit.
+Technical details are not available but involve the natural circulation of a separate coolant salt moving heat from within the IMSR Core-unit to external heat exchangers giving off decay heat to the atmosphere.
+Such systems are generally referred to as DRACS (Direct Reactor Auxiliary Coolant Systems).

-The molten salts are excellent heat transfer fluids, with volumetric heat capacities close to water, and good thermal conductivity.
+The molten salts are excellent heat transfer fluids, with volumetric heat capacities close to water, along with high thermal conductivity.

 Containment

 All molten salt reactors have features that contribute to containment safety.
 These mostly have to do with the properties of the salt itself.
 The salts are chemically inert.
 They do not burn and are not combustible.
-The salts have low volatility (high boiling point around 1400 °C), allowing a low operating pressure of the core and cooling loops.
+The salts have low volatility (high boiling points around 1400 °C), allowing a low operating pressure of the core and cooling loops.
 This provides a large margin above the normal operating temperature of some 600 to 700 °C. This makes it possible to operate at low pressures without risk of coolant/fuel boiling (an issue with water cooled reactors).